patchamama/GutenbergOnMail/README.md

 Even though more than a decade has passed since then.
 These technologies that facilitate reading and access to books are still not accessible to everyone on the planet.
 Although more and more people have access to smartphones with larger screens or low-cost computers such as the [One Laptop Per Child project] (https://laptop.org/) or the Raspberry Pi, internet access is still limited or slow in many areas, or restricted and censored (as happened to me for 30 years while I lived in Cuba where I only had access to email).

 This script aims to provide the first steps to facilitate the use of a tool to allow email access to e-books that do not have legal copyright issues.
-Therefore I have chosen the catalogs of books from [project Gutenberg] (https://www.gutenberg.org/) that is a library of over 70,000 free eBook.
+Therefore I have chosen the catalogs of books from [project Gutenberg] (https://www.gutenberg.org/) which is a library of over 70,000 free eBooks.

 [Here is the demo version of my project, accessible from Heroku](https://gutenberg-on-mail.herokuapp.com/)
 ![Application example](https://github.com/patchamama/PP3-GutenbergOnMail/blob/main/doc/PP3-screenshot.png)